Moderators of the day:

 ERNESTS BORDĀNS, Partner at Livonia Partners

 Baltic companies are increasingly looking beyond their home markets, moving from being targets to becoming active acquirers abroad.
-This session brings together three notable outbound expansion examples from across the Baltics to explore key drivers, lessons learned, and the impact of this trend on regional dealmaking.
+This session brings together two notable outbound expansion examples from across the Baltics to explore key drivers, lessons learned, and the impact of this trend on regional dealmaking.

 Successful M&A and private equity outcomes depend on more than strategy and capital.
 This fireside chat examines how leadership, culture and talent decisions drive value creation from due diligence through integration and long-term growth, and how they can become a strategic advantage as companies scale beyond their home markets.